brandur/sorg/content/drafts/ruby-memory.md

 requests memory from the operating system in chunks that it refers to internally as ***heap pages***.
-The naming is a little unfortunate because these aren't the same thing as the 4k page that your OS will hand out (which I will refer to hereafter as ***OS pages***), although Ruby does specifically size its heap pages so that they'll use OS pages efficiency by maximizing the use of a multiple of them (usually 4x4k OS pages = 1x16k heap page).
+The naming is a little unfortunate because these aren't the same thing as the 4k page that the OS will hand out (which I will refer to hereafter as ***OS pages***), but a heap paged is mapped to a number of OS pages in virtual memory.
+Ruby sizes its heap pages so that they'll maximize use of OS pages by occupying an even multiple of them (usually 4x4k OS pages = 1x16k heap page).

 !fig src="/assets/ruby-memory/heap-slots.svg" caption="A heap, its heap pages, and slots within each page."

 You might also hear a heap page referred to as a "heap" (plural "heaps"), "slab", or "arena".
-I'd prefer to work with one of the last two for less ambiguity, but I'm going to stick with ***heap page*** for a single chunk and
+I'd prefer one of the last two for less ambiguity, but I'm going to stick with
-***heap*** for a collection of heap pages because that's what they're called everywhere in Ruby's source, which we're about to get up close and personal with.
+***heap page*** for a single chunk and ***heap*** for a collection of heap pages because that's what they're called everywhere in Ruby's source.

 A heap page consists of a header and a number of
 ***slots***.
 Each slot can hold an `RVALUE`, which is an